Biesdorf Palace

 Biesdorf Palace, Neoclassical palace in Marzahn-Hellersdorf, Germany

-Architect Heino Schmieden designed the palace in 1868 for Baron von Rüxleben before Werner von Siemens acquired the property in 1887.
+Architect Heino Schmieden designed and built the palace in 1868 for Baron von Rüxleben, but Werner von Siemens purchased it in 1887 and owned it for decades.
+This transition transformed the residence into a significant property within Berlin's growing eastern districts.

-Visitors can reach the palace via subway line 5 to Elsterwerdaer Platz or suburban train line 5 to Biesdorf station from central Berlin.
+The palace is accessible by taking subway line 5 to Elsterwerdaer Platz station or suburban train line 5 to Biesdorf station, both convenient options from central Berlin.
+The surrounding grounds are open for walking and exploring at your own pace throughout the day.

 Location: Berlin